lbacon17/lb-fitness/TESTING.md

         * If I'm sure I want to delete my comment, I click Delete again and my comment has now disappeared
 * As a member on the most expensive plan, I want to be able to buy items from the store at a discounted price as a reward for my loyalty.
     * I can see that one of the features of the VIP plan is a 50% discount and free delivery on all store orders
-    * I subscribe to the VIP plan, navigate to my dashboard and see confirmation that I can store items at a dscount
+    * I subscribe to the VIP plan, navigate to my dashboard and see confirmation that I can store items at a discount
     * I use the navbar to visit the Shop page and can see the usual price of each item is crossed out with a discounted price available
     * I add a few items to my cart and the total is half of what it would usually be
     * If I go to the checkout page, the total amount my card will be charged is 50% of the usual price and I can see delivery has remained at £0.00, even if my order is under £50